Motorcycle Accident Attorneys Standing Up for Injured St. Petersburg Bikers

 It is essential to retain a strong, proficient St. Petersburg motorcycle accident attorney with a proven personal injury record.
 The Fran Haasch Law Group is ready to compassionately and expertly help you navigate the emotional and legal complexities of your personal injury case.

 Determining Liability for Your St. Petersburg Motorcycle Accident

-Motorcyclists have the same responsibility to obey the law and practice safe driving as everyone else on the road, and they can certainly be responsible for an accident if they are reckless.
-But the truth is, as aforementioned FDOT data shows, that drivers of other vehicles are most often at fault.
-Usually the accident is caused by a failure of another car to yield the right of way to a motorcycle.
+Motorcyclists have the same responsibility to obey the law and practice safe driving as everyone else on the road.
+They can certainly be responsible for an accident if they are reckless.
+But the truth is, as the aforementioned FDOT data shows, that drivers of other vehicles are most often at fault.
+Usually, the accident is caused by a failure of another car to yield the right of way to a motorcycle.